U.S. Route 52: History

 Historically, US 52 was routed along University Avenue between Minneapolis and St. Paul.
-In the 1980s and 1990s, the highway was gradually shifted onto its present route along Interstate 94.
+In the 1980s and 1990s, the highway was gradually shifted onto its present route along I-94.
 However, there was a gap in the definition of the highway for a few years until 1995.
-Since then, it has been routed along the interstate between the Twin Cities, although as of 2007, there was still a sign on University Avenue entering Hennepin County telling motorists to follow County Highways 36 and 37 to reach US 52—which kept them on University, then on 4th St. for historic westbound US 52.
+Since then, it has been routed along the Interstate between the Twin Cities, although as of 2007, there was still a sign on University Avenue entering Hennepin County telling motorists to follow County Highways 36 and 37 to reach US 52—which kept them on University, then on 4th St. for historic westbound US 52.
 Historic westbound US 52 then crossed the Central Avenue bridge (current Minnesota State Highway 65) and turned onto the current routing of County Highway 81 northwest to Osseo.
-It then followed the current route of U.S. Highway 169 north to Anoka.
+It then followed the current route of US 169 north to Anoka.

 In Rochester, Minnesota, US 52 was recently expanded to six lanes.
-Long-term plans have US 52 from St. Paul to Interstate 90 becoming a freeway, and some have suggested that when the conversion is complete, the freeway should become a spur route for Interstate 90 (I-X90).
-Currently, Interstate 90 has no spur routes in Minnesota.
+Long-term plans have US 52 from St. Paul to I-90 becoming a freeway, and some have suggested that when the conversion is complete, the freeway should become a spur route for I-90.
+Currently, I-90 has no spur routes in Minnesota.

 On April 10, 2015, a rockslide dropped a boulder the size of a house onto the westbound lanes of US 52 in Lawrence County just east of the bridge over the Ohio River to Ashland, Kentucky, leading to closures and detours while two days of cleanup took place.